 - McDonald's topped Wall Street's estimates for its third-quarter earnings and revenue.

-Shares of the company were up more than 2% in late-morning trading.
+Shares of the company closed more than 3% higher Thursday.

 Here's what the company reported compared with what Wall Street was expecting, based on a survey of analysts by Refinitiv: